Can a Will be rectified after death?

 Clerical errors in Wills

-In the case of Barrett v Hammond and others [2020], the deceased’s Will and codicil divided his residuary estate into 52 parts.
-However, a subsequent codicil meant that only 44 parts were disposed of, leaving 8 parts without an heir.
+In the case of Barrett v Hammond and others [2020], the deceased’s Will and codicil divided his estate into 52 parts.
+A subsequent codicil, however, only accounted for 44 parts, leaving 8 parts with no heir.

-The judge found that there had been no intention to leave these 8 parts of the estate intestate.
+The judge found the deceased had no intention to leave these 8 parts intestate.
 He stated that the court has an ‘obligation to see that, so far as possible, the intentions of the testator are honoured’.
-The supporting evidence showed that the deceased intended that his estate should be divided into the right number of parts to make the gifts to those listed in the Will and codicils.
+Supporting evidence showed the deceased intended to divide his estate into the correct number of parts to make gifts to everyone listed.

-The solicitor had not appreciated that 8 parts were unaccounted for, and this amounted to a clerical error.
-Interpreting the phrase ‘clerical error’ widely, the judge rectified the Will.
-He divided the estate into 44 parts so that no part of the estate was intestate.
+The solicitor failed to notice that 8 parts were missing.
+The judge considered this a clerical error.
+He interpreted the phrase ‘clerical error’ widely and rectified the Will.
+He divided the estate into 44 parts, ensuring no part of the estate was left intestate.

 A failure to understand the testator’s instructions